Werner Brothers Storage Building – Most Endangered 2023

 HISTORY

 On October 3, 1921, a permit was pulled to build a 6-story brick storage building at 7613 N. Paulina St. for the Werner Brothers Fire-Proof Storage Company for an estimated cost of $90,000.
 Architect George S. Kingsley prepared plans for the building while H. Moreland, a prolific and accomplished builder of his time, was listed as the contractor.
-By 1922, the building had been completed and on September 10 of that same year, the Werner Bros. took out an advertisement in the Chicago Tribune announcing the building as “Chicago’s Most Beautiful Warehouse,” with a photo of a grand, two-story office lobby.
-Werner Bros. referred to the building as Warehouse No. 6.
+By 1922, the building had been completed and on September 10, 1922, the Werner Brothers took out an advertisement in the Chicago Tribune announcing the building as “Chicago’s Most Beautiful Warehouse,” with a photo of a grand, two-story office lobby.
+Werner Brothers referred to the building as Warehouse No. 6.

 By 1921, Kingsley had already built several of these elaborate structures for Chicago’s many storage companies.
 In addition to his work on the Werner Brothers Storage Warehouse, Kingsley was responsible for a Neo-Classical storage warehouse at 6325 N. Broadway (1920), a Renaissance Revival structure at 6542 N. Clark St. (1920), the Neo-Classical Jackson Van Express and Company Building at 5951 W. Madison St. (1921), and a Prairie School storage center at 3833 N. Sheffield Ave.
 (1914).
 However, Kingsley’s most iconic design in this vein is the Egyptian Revival Reebie Storage Warehouse at 2325 N. Clark Street (1922) which was designated a Chicago Landmark in 1999.
-The building, which heavily features Egyptian style terra cotta along its ground floor, is one of Lincoln Park’s best architectural centerpieces.
+With its exuberant Egyptian-style terra cotta along its ground floor, the Reebie Storage Warehouse is among Lincoln Park’s most admired commercial buildings.

 Kingsley also designed a number of Orange-rated buildings listed in the Chicago Historic Resources Survey including an American Foursquare house at 1120 W. Albion Ave., a multi-family residential building at 7068-7070 N. Ashland Ave., and two homes at 645 (1914) and 737 W. Hutchinson St. (1911) which are contributing buildings to the West Hutchinson Street Landmark District.

-This shift in American architectural taste explains the Renaissance Revival splendor of the Werner Bros.
+This shift in American architectural taste explains the Spanish Baroque Revival splendor of the Werner Bros.
 Storage Warehouse.
 The building’s ground floor windows are framed by white terra cotta archways and, in the center, stands a complex doorframe replete with green terra cotta faces, shields, and urns.
-Spiraled Solomonic columns carry the eyes upward from the ground floor to an eye-catching cornice and sophisticated window surrounds.
-Seen from the street, the building could easily be confused with an Italian palazzo rather than a storage warehouse.
-It was this kind of grandeur that Kingsley was so skilled at delivering to his storage company clients.
-Especially when compared to storage facilities standards of today, it is remarkable to hearken back to an era when owners and developers considered the design of these buildings serious business, working hard to put extra effort into their appearances to make them stand out and be recognized.
+Highly-decorative spiraled columns carry the eyes upward from the ground floor to an elaborate cornice and ornamented window surrounds.
+Viewed from the street, the building’s exuberant facade is surprising for a storage warehouse.

 THREAT

-In fall 2022, developer group Housing for All building unveiled a proposal to build affordable housing and commercial spaces over two phases on N. Paulina St. near the Howard Street Red Line stop.
-The first phase of the development would include 52 units of affordable housing built next door to the Werner Brothers Storage Warehouse.
-Housing for All is hoping to also include up to 52 units in the second phase which, per development plans, would necessitate demolition of the Werner Brothers Storage Building.
+In fall 2022, the developer, Housing for All, unveiled a proposal to build affordable housing and commercial spaces in two phases on N. Paulina St. near the Howard Street Red Line stop.
+The first phase of the development would include 52 units of affordable housing on the site adjacent to the Werner Brothers Storage Warehouse.
+The planned second phase would include 52 additional units in a new building that would replace the historic Werner Brothers Storage Building.

-While the developer’s current plans to demolish are due to the building’s upper floors not meeting the ceiling height requirements for modern housing, Housing for All developer Shelly Tucciarelli expressed a willingness to work with the community to explore best possible preservation outcomes.
-Phase 1 of the development is set to begin in late 2023 or early 2024, while Phase 2 is targeted for a 2025 start.
+Current development plans call for the demolition of the historic building due to a claim that the building’s ceiling heights are insufficient to meet current standards.
+Shelly Tucciarelli, development lead for Housing for All, has expressed a willingness to continue to work with the community and to consider alternatives that could preserve some or all of the historic building.
+Phase 1 of the development is set to begin in late 2023 or early 2024, while Phase 2 is targeted for 2025.

 RECOMMENDATIONS

-Preservation Chicago has long advocated for affordable housing across Chicago, especially within transit-oriented developments, which is why we encourage the development team, along with Ald.
-Maria Hadden, to continue working with the community to find a solution that keeps the historic building elements intact and allows the current owner to meet its goal of housing up to 52 households in the development’s second phase.
+Preservation Chicago has long advocated for affordable housing across Chicago, especially within transit-oriented developments.
+We have encouraged the development team and Alderwoman Maria Hadden to continue working with the community to find a solution that both retains the historic building intact and allows the current owner to meet its affordable housing development goals.

-This site would also be an ideal candidate for a Chicago Landmark designation, and it is believed to have already been determined eligible for the National Register.
-With the additional resources that these designations could provide, the costs that a thorough adaptive reuse may bring to the project could be offset greatly.
-That Kingsley’s Reebie Storage Warehouse has enjoyed Landmark status for over two decades now demonstrates that there is certainly precedent for protecting his Werner Brothers Storage Warehouse with a similar designation.
+This site would also be an ideal candidate for a Chicago Landmark designation, and it is believed to have already been determined eligible for the National Register of Historic Places.
+These designations could generate significant additional sources of funding greater or equal to the cost of the historic structure adaptive reuse.
+The Reebie Storage Warehouse at 2325 N. Clark Street, also designed by architect George Kingsley, has enjoyed Landmark status for over two decades demonstrates that there is a precedent for protecting fine quality and ornate warehouse buildings.

-We look forward to working with Housing for All, Shelly Tucciarelli, Ald.
-Hadden, the Rogers Park/West Ridge Historical Society, and the Rogers Park community to find a solution that retains this remarkable building while still creating housing and economic opportunities for households in great need.
+We look forward to working with Shelly Tucciarelli of Housing for All, Alderwoman Hadden, the Rogers Park/West Ridge Historical Society, and the Rogers Park community to find a solution that retains this remarkable building while creating much needed affordable housing.

 Werner Brothers Storage Building, a 2023 Chicago 7 Most Endangered.
 1921, George S. Kingsley, 7613 N. Paulina Street.
 Photo Credit: Photo Credit: Eric Allix Rogers